Developmental milestones appear to come a bit more slowly as a child reaches their first year, but they are no less important.

-At this point, parents are looking for the marquee developmental milestones, like crawling, saying first words, eating new solid foods, and cruising.
-But at this point your baby may not hit important milestones at the same rate or in the same order as other children.
-As a guide, the Centers for Disease Control and Prevention and the American Academy of Pediatrics overhauled the pediatric milestone checklist in February 2022.
+At 9 months, parents are looking for the marquee developmental milestones, like crawling, saying first words, eating new solid foods, and cruising.
+But at this point, your baby may not hit important milestones at the same rate or in the same order as other children.
+As a guide, the CDC and American Academy of Pediatrics overhauled the pediatric milestone checklist in February 2022.
 This process included adding developmental milestones for 15-month-olds and 30-month-olds, and revamping other milestone charts to reflect things most children (75% or more) can do by a certain age.
-To help parents track milestones on their own, the CDC has released a free Milestone Tracker mobile app, for iOS and Android devices, a Digital Online Checklist, and a PDF checklist that parents can download and print.
+To help parents track milestones on their own, the CDC has released a free Milestone Tracker mobile app, a Digital Online Checklist, and a PDF checklist that parents can download and print.

-9-Month Milestone #1: Baby Moves (or Sits) with a Purpose
+9-Month Milestone #1: Baby Moves (or Sits) With a Purpose

 What that means is that some babies may be naturally inclined toward caution and the conservation of movement.
 Other babies will be adventurous and seemingly indefatigable.
 Neither type of temperament is better than the other.

 How that temperament manifests will also be contingent on the baby’s surroundings.
 A high-energy and super curious baby in an urban apartment with plenty of furniture and shelves to pull up on might start cruising sooner than expected because there aren’t that many places to crawl and explore.
-A cautious baby with plenty of room to roam may keep crawling or scooting longer than other children because they are not inclined to go beyond their parents or the toys within reach.
+A cautious baby with plenty of room to roam may keep crawling or scooting longer than other children because they’re not inclined to go beyond their parents or the toys within reach.

-Red Flags: At nine-months, crawling is less important than if your baby has developed the core strength to prop themselves up and move their body with a sense of coordination and purpose.
+Red Flags: At 9 months, crawling is less important than if your baby has developed the core strength to prop themselves up and move their body with a sense of coordination and purpose.
 You will want to talk to your pediatrician if your baby seems limp or they will not put weight on their legs when held in a standing position.
 Additionally, if a baby’s movement continues to seem random or they tend to move or use one side of their body over the other, there may be developmental issues to consider.

-9-Month Milestone #2: Baby is a Player
+9-Month Milestone #2: Baby Is a Player

 Play also helps reveal a 9-month-old baby’s cognitive development.
-A baby that delights in peek-a-boo, or reaching into boxes to remove objects is showing that they have an understanding of object permanence and have starting building memory skills.
+A baby that delights in peek-a-boo or reaching into boxes to remove objects is showing that they have an understanding of object permanence and have starting building memory skills.
 They know that when objects can’t be seen, they do not simply disappear and that an object that has been hidden away can be retrieved.

-Back and forth play with parents will also be super fun for babies and they should show a connection to parents with smiles, mimicry and good old fashioned babble.
+Back-and-forth play with parents will also be super fun for babies, and they should show a connection to parents with smiles, mimicry, and good-old fashioned babble.